Optional Practical Training Information for Employers

 - OPT STEM students cannot be supervised by another student who is on OPT or STEM OPT

 In May 2018 USCIS issued updated guidance on the role a staffing or temp agency can play for students applying for STEM OPT.
 This can be a very complex and confusing topic, and ISSS is not always able to determine whether a specific employment situation will meet the criteria of USCIS, nor is it our job to do so.
 We can attempt to help students and employers interpret the guidance, but ultimately the decision on whether an employment situation qualifies is at the discretion of USCIS.
-Specifically:
+That guidance put restrictions on situations in which a student on STEM OPT could work at an off-site location.

 You may contact International Student and Scholar Services at email@example.com or by calling 319-335-0335.